coffee2code/parentless-categories/readme.txt

 == Installation ==

-1. Unzip `parentless-categories-v1.0.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `parentless-categories.zip` inside the `/wp-content/plugins/` directory for your site
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. (optional) Add filters for 'parentless_categories' to filter parentless category listing
 1. Use the template tag `<?php parentless_categories(); ?>` somewhere inside "the loop"